designedmind/2017/multiple-drafts-dennett-non-monotonic.md

 next argument Dennett constructs against the Cartesian Theatre is based on another revealing phenomenon, the susceptibility of conscious content to _revision_ in the light of further input or processing.
-Dennett does a brilliant job of deconstructing the apparent oddity of this phenomenon, showing how they arise as a consequence of narrative-building mechanisms in the brain.
+Dennett does a brilliant job of deconstructing the apparent oddity of these temporal tricks, showing how they arise as a consequence of narrative-building mechanisms in the brain.

 Dennett's empirical case is mainly based on the well-known [colour phi](https://en.wikipedia.org/wiki/Color_phi_phenomenon)